I am an associate professor in education economics at the School of Business and Economics (SBE), Maastricht University.

 I am responsible for the coordination of the University Teaching Qualification (in Dutch: BKO) for the Faculty of Science and Engineering (formerly Faculty of Humanities and Science) of Maastricht University and I am educational director of the Master of Evidence Based Innovation in Teaching (MEBIT, 60 ECTS), a research oriented master for teachers.
 Furthermore, I am the coordinator of the research methods course and the statistics course of the MEBIT.

-2) (How) Can differences in socioeconomic background of either the student(s) and/or the parents explain differences in educational outcomes, and how can we make sure to include students and parents from all backgrounds in the same way in the educational process.
-I have written several papers on this topic [11, 14, 21, WiP6, WiP9, WiP12, WiP13], and I am currently working on research proposals that focus on ways to effectively include parents more in the educational process, with a specific focus of parents from a lower socioeconomic background.
+In the second research line, I aim to understand if and how differences in socioeconomic background (SES) of either the student(s) and/or their parents explain differences in educational outcomes, and how we can make sure to include students and parents from all backgrounds in the same way in education.
+I have written several papers on this topic [see 11,14,22&26] and am currently working on papers on, among others, how the effectiveness of parental involvement differs by SES, what the effect is of educational and neighbourhood segregation on school outcomes, and how school SES impact children’s psychosocial development.